This article contains the following information about Symphony Splash:

 Symphony Splash in August

 Symphony Splash is one of Victoria’s premier summer events.
 It takes place on the first Sunday in August, so on August 4th in 2019.
 It should have happened on August 2nd in 2020, but it got cancelled that year because of COVID-19.
-Hopefully it can happen in 2021, although as of early 2021 it wasn’t looking likely.
+The event isn’t happening in 2021 either.
+Hopefully it can run in 2022!

 Where Does Symphony Splash Take Place?